Celtic music in Canada: Quebec

 There are strong ties between traditional Québécois music and the music of Brittany, Ireland, Scotland and the Maritimes.
 The songs generally draw more from the French tradition, whereas the dance tunes are more closely related to Celtic traditions.
 Fiddle and accordion are the most common lead instruments, while piano and guitar often provide accompaniment.
 More recently, swing has significantly influenced accompaniment styles and techniques.
 La Bottine Souriante is one of the most well-recognized groups which exemplifies this tradition.

 Popular music

 A number of popular Canadian Celtic rock bands are also influenced by Celtic folk traditions.
 The most important and influential such band was Vancouver's Spirit of the West, whose musical marriage of traditional Irish and Scottish jigs and reels with hard rock and Britpop influences paved the way for later acts such as Great Big Sea, Enter the Haggis, the Stoaters, Captain Tractor, the Mahones, Ashley MacIsaac, Jimmy George, Mudmen, Uisce Beatha, the Paperboys and the Clumsy Lovers.

 Figgy Duff and the Rankin Family served much the same role in pop music, influencing later artists such as Leahy, Mary Jane Lamond, the Barra MacNeils and Natalie MacMaster.
+Loreena McKennitt fuses Celtic, world, and new-age music.